openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 surprisingly, _references to_ value objects can also be flattened under some conditions as well, though their stronger semantic guarantees (nullity, non-tearability) will have some costs.
-In particular, a flattened reference may need to allocate an extra bit somewhere to differentiate `null` from a value reference.
+In particular, a flattened reference may need to allocate an extra bit somewhere to differentiate between `null` and non-null references.

 ### Eager loading